craigargh/cfg-python/plan.md

 Sunday (25th Aug):

 - Session 1
-  - Recap questions
-  - Summarise operator types in a table
-  - Integrate console back into numbers exercise
-  - Summarise console and file differences in a table
-  - Stats for popular?
-  - Incorporate feedback from session 1
   - Review lesson plan
   - Context (what are they learning?) and scenario (what is the gimmick?) for each exercise